South African Arms Deal: Tony Yengeni

 In October 2001, the Scorpions charged ANC Chief Whip Tony Yengeni with corruption (and later also with fraud), after having investigated him for several months.
 He was accused of having received a 47% discount on a Mercedes-Benz from the South African branch of Daimler-Benz Aerospace, later merged into European Aeronautic Defence and Space (EADS), in exchange for offering to lobby for the awarding of contracts to Daimler-Benz for helicopters, fighter aircraft, and other products.
 This allegedly occurred in 1998, while Yengeni chaired Parliament's joint standing committee on defence, and a company in which EADS had a 33% stake ultimately won the contract to supply radar technology for the corvettes.
-Even before the charges against Yengeni were laid, EADS admitted that, through price discounts and other "assistance," it had delivered luxury cars to about thirty government officials while bidding for the Arms Deal contracts – it also supplied cars to Yengeni's wife, and to Mandla Msomi, the chairperson of Parliament's public enterprises committee.
+Even before the charges against Yengeni were laid, EADS admitted that, through price discounts and other "assistance," it had delivered luxury cars to about thirty government officials while bidding for the Arms Deal contracts: it also supplied cars to Yengeni's wife, Lumka, and to Mandla Msomi, the chairperson of Parliament's public enterprises committee.
 The regional EADS head, Michael Woerfel, was charged for having facilitated the deal with Yengeni.

 After years of insisting on his innocence, in February 2003 Yengeni pleaded guilty to fraud in a plea bargain under which he was acquitted of corruption.
 The charges against Woerfel were dropped, and Yengeni was sentenced to five years' imprisonment but released on a presidential pardon after serving only four months.
 Some viewed Yengeni as a scapegoat.